microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaContactManager.md

 Get-EntraBetaContactManager -ObjectId $Contact.ObjectId
 ```

 The example demonstrates how to retrieve the manager of a contact.
-You can use `Get-EntraBetaContact` cmdlet to retrieve an organizational contact.
+You can use the command `Get-EntraBetaContact` to get organizational contact.

 - `-ObjectId` parameter specifies the contact object ID.